Healing Education and Remedial Training

 The Extra Lesson – An Introduction

 Central to this work are Steiner’s own indications for remedial education, as well as the depth of research conducted by those who have carried these indications over many years of practical work, such as the foundational research of Audrey E. McAllen, author of The Extra Lesson.
-McAllen developed developed an assessment and remediation program using movement, drawing and painting exercises to help children with difficulties in writing, reading and arithmetic.
+McAllen developed an assessment and remediation program using movement, drawing and painting exercises to help children with difficulties in writing, reading and arithmetic.

 Course Content and Structure